Abashidzeofficial/Tip-calculator-react/README.md

 - CSS: The styling language used to design the user interface.
 - JavaScript: The programming language used to add interactivity and functionality to the application.

+- ## Contribution

+  If you'd like to contribute to the project, you're more than welcome!
+Here are a few ways you can get involved:

+- Report issues or suggest enhancements by creating GitHub issues.
+- Fork the repository, make changes, and submit pull requests for review.
+- Share your ideas and feedback to help improve the app's functionality and design.

   ## Author
 - Giorgi abashidze